uservipin/github_code_push_cheat_sheet/README.md

-command to  push code on github
+commands to  push code on github